-All of us at C4CW have made an abiding commitment to Living Collective Wisdom, both in our engagement with each other and in every action we take as a Center.
+All of us at C4CW have made an abiding commitment to Living Collective Wisdom, both in our engagement with each other and in every action we take on beahlf of the Center.

 John Ott • Co-founder • Ally

 John has designed and facilitated successful large-scale change efforts for over 30 years.
 These efforts have included stakeholder processes to confront major budget shortfalls, plan for major systems transformation, and improve outcomes of community well-being.

 He has consulted with foundations; state, county, and local governments; small businesses and a multi-national corporation; local schools and schools districts; and myriad non-profit and community-based organizations.

 Early in his career John was a faculty member at Duke University’s Public Policy Department, and helped launch the Hart Leadership Program there.
 He also started and led several non-profit organizations and worked as a community organizer.

 John is co-author of The Power of Collective Wisdom and the Trap of Collective Folly, published by Berrett-Koehler in 2009, and Centered on the Edge, published by the Fetzer Institute in 2001.

 John holds a BA in Public Policy Studies from Duke University and a JD from Stanford Law School.

 A favorite quote or reflection: As long as we are trying to make something happen, we may miss what is wanting to happen.

 Rose has more than 25 years of experience as a corporate manager, organizational researcher, organizational development consultant, and coach.
 For the past decade she has also designed and implemented large-scale organizational and community change efforts.